danielneil/Smart-Worm-Habitat/README.md

 The primary purpose of the project is to capture and then process food waste diverted from landfill and reduce the associated methane gas.

-The habitat will stop 5,198.40kg of methane entering the atmosphere, every month, and that's just a single unit - imagine if we had lots of them!
+The habitat will stop 5,198.40kg of CO2-e entering the atmosphere, every month, and that's just a single unit - imagine if we had lots of them!

 ## It sends alerts, too!